JansthcirlU/FitnessApp/README.md

 # FitnessApp

-Test project to learn ASP.NET and Angular.
+Test project to learn ASP.NET and Web APIs.
 Configure fitness routines based on the muscles that you want to train and the exercise equipment that you own.

 ## Muscles